DanRuta/jsNet/README.md

 .then(() => console.log("done")) // Training resolves a promise, meaning you can add further code here (eg testing)
 ```

-Until more options are implemented, softmax is used by default during training, on the last layer (unless there is only one value).
+Softmax is used by default during training, on the last layer (unless there is only one value).
 As such, activation configurations are not used there.

 ##### Options
 ###### Epochs